pa4080/spasov-me/README.md

 - [x] Refactor Files
   - [x] Upload form + MarkDown for the description
   - [x] Get the files on the server side ?
-- [ ] Refactor Pages/admin like the other admin pages ??
-  - [ ] Use server actions to get and manipulate the data
+- [ ] Add relations field between the galleries and the files
-  - [ ] Simplify `_pages.actions.ts` by removing th un necessary return objects
-  - [ ] Add revalidation and redirect to the end of the actions
+- [ ] Lock the file delete action while it is in use
 - [ ] Gallery display
-- [ ] Add relation field between the galleries and the files
 - [ ] Projects Admin? > Form design
 - [ ] Projects public
 - [ ] Single project + gallery > design